RyanFeiluX/eng-pytorch-yolov3/README.md

 This repository is forked for learning purpose.
 Your comments and issues are welcome.

-This repository contains code for a object detector based on [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), implementedin PyTorch.
+This repository contains code for a object detector based on [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), implemented in PyTorch.
 The code is based on the official code of [YOLO v3](https://github.com/pjreddie/darknet), as well as a PyTorch port of the original code, by [marvis](https://github.com/marvis/pytorch-yolo2).
 One of the goals of this code is to improve upon the original port by removing redundant parts of the code (The official code is basically a fully blown deep learning library, and includes stuff like sequence models, which are not used in YOLO).
 I've also tried to keep the code minimal, and